R-Mack/Milestone-Project-1---Personal-Portfolio-Website/README.md

 ## Referenced Code

-* Credit navbar code inspiration to examples presented in: [Bootstrap 4 Navs](https://getbootstrap.com/docs/4.6/components/navs/)
+* Credit __navbar__ code inspiration to examples presented in: [Bootstrap 4 Navs](https://getbootstrap.com/docs/4.6/components/navs/)
-* Credit project cards to code inspiration to examples presented in: [Bootstrap 4 Cards](https://getbootstrap.com/docs/4.6/components/card/)
+* Credit __project cards__ to code inspiration to examples presented in: [Bootstrap 4 Cards](https://getbootstrap.com/docs/4.6/components/card/)
-* Referenced Contact Form to the example in this website: [Bbbootstrap - Bootstrap 4 Simple Contact Form](https://bbbootstrap.com/snippets/simple-contact-form-74408136)
+* Referenced __Contact Form__ to the example in this website: [Bbbootstrap - Bootstrap 4 Simple Contact Form](https://bbbootstrap.com/snippets/simple-contact-form-74408136)

 ## Testing

 I tested all the code through the validators and performance testers making the suggested changes until the project was run successfully.

+The code was test on various screen sizes to ensure usability on many different devices.

 This project was sucessfully ran through these two validators: